rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 backroll-rs features an added abstraction for the transportation layer and also provides a bevy plugin, [bevy-backroll].
 GGRS replaces the C-style callback API of GGPO with a simpler, more understandable control flow.
-The authors of both libraries recommend backroll-rs for developement, as it is currently more actively collaborated on.
+The authors of both libraries recommend backroll-rs for development, as it is currently more actively collaborated on.
-GGRS is recommended as a learning recource and entry point, with a plethora of internal documentation and explanation.
+GGRS is recommended as a learning resource and entry point, with a plethora of internal documentation and explanation.

 The main requirement to make use of both presented libraries is determinism